drahamim/Xymon-tools/README.md

 This repository follows the simple structure of

-- Hardware Platform
+Top Level: Hardware Platform
--- Tests
+Second Level: Tests and Test configuration files.

 Later Branching will be implimented to designate OS compatibility.